Anthony-Bible/mxtools/memory-bank/activeContext.md

    - Improved UI with better table formatting and asterisks for missing data
    - Updated OpenAPI specification to accurately document RTT format

+3. Refined and stabilized all API endpoints:
-2. Completed all API endpoints matching the OpenAPI specification
+   - Ensured all endpoints conform to the documented specifications
-3. Finalized OpenAPI documentation with detailed schema definitions for all data types
-4. Enhanced input validation and error handling across all endpoints
+   - Added consistent error handling across all endpoints
-5. Set up comprehensive testing for the API server and endpoints
+   - Improved validation for all input parameters
+   - Enhanced response formatting for better client consumption

 ## Next Steps